Bin-Ostrowski/deep-thoughts/README.md

 # Deep Thoughts

   ## Description
-  Full-stack MERN blog for users to login, store thoughts, reactions, and friends.
+  A blog for users to login, store thoughts, reactions, and friends.
+Deep Thoughts is a full-stack MERN app with an Apollo server using GraphQL.

   ## Table of Content
   - [Description](#description)